 Effects of Climate Change Today

 - Sea level is rising.
-During the 20th century, sea level rose about 15 cm (6 inches) due to melting glacier ice and expansion of warmer seawater.
-Models predict that sea level may rise as much as 59 cm (23 inches) during the 21st Century, threatening coastal communities, wetlands, and coral reefs.
+During the 20th century, sea level rose about 15 cm (6 inches) due to melting glaciers and expansion of warmer seawater.
+It could rise much more than that in the next 100 years.

 - Arctic sea ice is melting.
 The summer thickness of sea ice is about half of what it was in 1950.
-Melting ice may lead to changes in ocean circulation.
-Melting ice speeds up warming of the Arctic because water absorbs more heat than ice.
+This is causing the Arctic to warm up faster.

 - Glaciers and permafrost are melting.
-Over the past 100 years, mountain glaciers in all areas of the world have decreased in size and so has the amount of permafrost in the Arctic.
+Over the past 100 years, mountain glaciers in all areas of the world have shrunk and so has the amount of permafrost in the Arctic.
 Greenland's ice sheet is melting faster too.

-- Sea-surface temperatures are warming.
-Warmer waters in the shallow oceans have contributed to the death of about a quarter of the world's coral reefs in the last few decades.
-Many of the coral animals died after weakened by coral bleaching, a process tied directly to warmed waters.
+- The ocean is warming.
+Warmer waters in the shallow oceans make coral reefs less healthy.
+About a quarter of the world's coral reefs have died in the last few decades.

 - The temperatures of large lakes are warming.
-The temperatures of large lakes world-wide have risen dramatically.
-Temperature rises have increased algal blooms in lakes, favor invasive species, increase stratification in lakes and lower lake levels.
+The temperatures of large lakes world-wide have gone up a lot.
+This can increase algal blooms in lakes and lower lake levels.

-- Heavier rainfall cause flooding in many regions.
-Warmer temperatures have led to more intense rainfall events in some areas.
+- More rain causes flooding.
+Warmer temperatures have caused more intense rainfall in some places.
 This can cause flooding.

 - Extreme drought is increasing.
-Higher temperatures cause a higher rate of evaporation and more drought in some areas of the world.
-Areas that are currently prone to drought are expected to become even drier over the next century.
+Higher temperatures cause a higher rate of evaporation and more droughts in some areas of the world.

 - Ecosystems are changing.
-As temperatures warm, species may either migrate to a cooler, more suitable habitat or die.
-Species that are particularly vulnerable include endangered species, coral reefs, and polar animals.
+As temperatures warm, animals and plants may either look for a cooler place to live or die.
+Species that are vulnerable include endangered species, coral reefs, and polar animals.
 Warming has also caused changes in the timing of spring events and the length of the growing season.

 - Hurricanes have changed in frequency and strength.
 There is evidence that the number of intense hurricanes has increased in the Atlantic since 1970.
-This may also be true for tropical cyclones in other parts of the world.
 Scientists continue to study whether climate is the cause.

 - More frequent heat waves.
 It is likely that heat waves have become more common in more areas of the world.

 - Seawater is becoming more acidic.
-Carbon dioxide dissolving into the oceans, is making seawater more acidic.
-There could be impacts on coral reefs and other marine life.
+When carbon dioxide, a greenhouse gas, gets into the oceans, it makes the water more acidic.
+This could impact coral reefs and other marine life.